About Medi Teddy

 Medi Teddy has a very special and unique job to do and isn’t made for sleep or play.

-Medi Teddy isn’t sterile.
+Like most comfort items, Medi Teddy isn’t sterile,

-But neither is an IV bag or IV tubing in most infusion settings.
+but neither is an IV bag or IV tubing in most infusion settings.
 Doctors, nurses, transport staff, and even parents touch the outside of IVs bags and tubing all the time.
 Sometimes we do this to help a child move from wheelchair to bed, use the toilet, change IV poles, or simply to organize cords, wires, and tubing.